Take Back the Night (song): Music video

 The music video for "Take Back the Night" was shot on July 18, 2013, in New York City.
 In the video, Timberlake walks the streets of Chinatown and performs in a black-and-white outfit on the sidewalk.
 In another scene, he is seen riding in a "classic car" during the night.
-The "Take Back the Night" video was directed by Jeff Nicholas, Jonathan Craven and Darren Craig.
+The "Take Back the Night" video was directed by Jeff Nicholas, Jonathan Craven, and Darren Craig.
 According to a press release, the video "harkens back to the days when nightlife ruled the city and beckons everyone within earshot that the night holds endless possibilities."
-Beginning on July 30 at 7am, fans can visit a custom website for a "virtual journey throughout New York City", which will offer fun facts about the music video.
+Beginning on July 30 at 7 am, fans can visit a custom website for a "virtual journey throughout New York City", which will offer fun facts about the music video.
 Twitter hashtags will be incorporated to enhance the experience.
-The music video on YouTube has received over 35 million views as of April 2024.
+The music video on YouTube has received over 37 million views as of January 2026.

 Critical reception

 "Take Back the Night" received mixed to positive reviews from music critics.
-A reviewer of Fact wrote, "Horn-addled and packed with the kind of effortless swagger the singer exudes so well, 'Take Back the Night' will no doubt field comparisons to prime-era Michael Jackson, and that’s no bad thing at all."
-The comparison was echoed by Spin, and New York Post both of whom reacted favourably to the song.
-Writing for Vulture, Amanda Dobbins praised the "poorly named, pretty fun single" for being "a solid one, with a heavy disco vibe and the all-important handclaps" but also frowned upon its length.
+A reviewer of Fact wrote, "Horn-addled and packed with the kind of effortless swagger the singer exudes so well, 'Take Back the Night' will no doubt field comparisons to prime-era Michael Jackson, and that's no bad thing at all."
+The comparison was echoed by Spin and New York Post, both of whom reacted favorably to the song.
+Writing for Vulture, Amanda Dobbins praised the "poorly named, pretty fun single" for being "a solid one, with a heavy disco vibe and the all-important handclaps", but also frowned upon its length.
 Lewis Corner of Digital Spy gave the song 3 stars out of 5 in a review that observed: "While the final result won't have us running off to dust down the disco ball and whip out the flared trousers, its subtle funk is enough to keep our attention firmly focussed on what's to come."